Solomons confirms security talks with China; Australia and NZ concerned | Law-Order

 - Solomon Islands

-The Solomon Islands confirmed on Friday it was creating a partnership with China to address security threats and ensure a safe environment for investment as part of a diversification of its security relations.
-A security pact with the Pacific island nation would be a major inroad for China in a region that U.S. allies Australia and New Zealand have for decades seen as their "back yard".
+The Solomon Islands confirmed on Friday it was creating a partnership with China to tackle security threats and ensure a safe environment for investment as it diversifies security relations.
+A security pact with the Pacific island nation would be a major inroad for China in a region that U.S. allies Australia and New Zealand have for decades seen as their "backyard".

-It said in a statement it was "diversifying the country's security partnership including with China" and was working to sign a number of agreements with it "to further create a secure and safe environment for local and foreign investments".
-A Solomons Islands official told Reuters on Thursday a security agreement with China covering the military would be sent to its cabinet for consideration.
+In a statement it said it was "diversifying the country's security partnership, including with China" and was working to sign a number of agreements with it "to further create a secure and safe environment for local and foreign investments".
+On Thursday, a Solomon Islands official told Reuters a security agreement with China covering the military would be sent to its cabinet for consideration.
 The Solomons has already signed a policing deal with China.

-The arrangement would cover humanitarian needs besides maintaining the rule of law, the Solomons Islands said, adding that it needed to rebuild its economy after recent riots and would sign an air services agreement with China and increase trade.
-A security agreement with Australia, signed in 2017, would be preserved as the Solomon Islands deepened its relations with China, it said.
+The arrangement would cover humanitarian needs besides maintaining the rule of law, the Solomon Islands said, adding that it needed to rebuild its economy after recent riots and would sign an air services pact with China and increase trade.
+A security agreement with Australia, signed in 2017, would be preserved as the Solomon Islands deepened ties with China, it added.

 Australian Minister for Pacific Zed Seselja said the prime minister of the Solomon Islands, Manasseh Sogavare, had been told of Australia's concern over the discussions with China and Canberra expected there would be "significant pushback in the region".
 Australian Prime Minister Scott Morrison, commenting on the issue earlier on Friday, said Australia and New Zealand were part of the "Pacific family" and had a history of providing security support and responding to crises.